 This is one of the main Monteverde attractions, and it’s an incredible place to spend some time.
 The Monteverde Cloud Forest essentially welcomes the sky down into the rainforest – letting you walk through the low-hanging clouds and mist.

-The Monteverde Cloud Forest Reserve was created in 1972 to protect this area and now stretches more than 35,000 acres with a huge array of wildlife, including more than 100 kinds of mammals, 400 types of birds, and 1,200 species of amphibians and reptiles.
+The Monteverde Cloud Forest Reserve was created in 1972 to protect this area and now stretches more than 35,000 acres with a huge array of wildlife, including more than 100 kinds of mammals, 400 types of birds of Costa Rica, and 1,200 species of amphibians and reptiles.

 There are six main trails here, forming a network of about 8 miles (13 kilometers.)
 There are short trails that will only take about 10 minutes to walk and others that stretch a couple of kilometers and will pass through swamps and by waterfalls.
 Make sure to take the Sendero Camino Trail that leads to a suspension bridge that gives you a bird’s eye view above the rainforest canopy.